EventStore/documentation/docs/getting-started/quickstart/README.md

 2. Open your browser and navigate to the printed URL.
 This will display the EventStoreDB Admin UI.
 3. Keep the Admin UI open for the next steps.
+4. (Optional) Review the content of custom script.

 ## Step 3: Install Required Pacakge for Sample Code